 XXVI.
-SEARCHING OF PERSONERS OR SUSPECTS
+SEARCHING OF PERSONS IN CUSTODY OR SUSPECTS

-People in custody or suspects shall be searched for weapons for the officer's and prisoners/suspects safety, according to Department procedures.
+People in custody or suspects shall be searched for weapons for the officer's and the safety of those in our custody, according to Department procedures.
 (Category I, II)

 XXVII.
 TREATMENT OF PERSONS IN CUSTODY